Together for Wildlife - Goal 5

 We will invest in capacity to ensure Indigenous governments can effectively and efficiently participate in all aspects of wildlife stewardship.
 We will develop pilot initiatives to involve collectives of Indigenous governments to deliver trusted information to support shared stewardship.

-• Review existing systems for revenue generation and conduct a gap analysis for community needs
+• Reviewed existing systems for generating revenue and analyzed whether community needs were being met

 Action 24 - Support the First Nations-B.C.
 Wildlife and Habitat Conservation Forum